Due to a dramatic increase in different dog breeds, there are more options than ever before when you are deciding on the type of new dog to purchase.

 Exuding a joyful and extremely pleasant manner, the Icelandic Sheepdog is friendly to everyone it meets.

-This breed is not recommended as a watchdog, although it will bark and use it vocal chords often.
+This breed is not recommended as a watchdog, although it will bark and use it vocal cords often.

 The Icey can be described as an intelligent dog breed which enjoys being given positive reinforcement during training sessions.